rogersgl/tasaR/README.md

 <br></br>
 * **Mutations.xlsx -** Quantification of the amount of mutation observed at each nucleotide along the sequence (in %).
 MutAll includes all nts in the ReferenceSequence.
 Other measures require measure.shm = TRUE.
 MutCyt pulls out the cytosines of AID hotspot motifs (WR**C**H), whereas MutNonC is all other nts in the sequence.
 MotifSums shows calculated % of mutation across different target motifs and denominantors, as described by the row titles.
 <br></br>
 * **WRCH/WRCY tables.xlsx -** Created if the SHM module is enabled.
-Tables showing each of the AID hotspots identified by tasAnalyzer and the mutation frequency at that site.
+Tables showing each of the AID hotspots identified by tasaR and the mutation frequency at that site.
 One tab for each sample.
 <br></br>
 * **Mutation Types.xlsx -** Created if the DNA Repair Pathway module is enabled.
 For each sample, classifies and counts the frequency of mutations based on the predicted underlying DNA repair pathway.
 Non-homologous end joining (NHEJ): insertions and -1 or -2 deletions.
 Microhomology-mediated end joining (MMEJ): deletions > -2.
 Base change: changes in the sequence without indels.
 Indel + Base change: Sequencing with both 1 or more indels and base change outcomes.
 Other: Sequences not falling into any other category.